-Four years after the outbreak of the crisis in the Ukraine, a new and dangerous frost period continues to develop between NATO and Russia.
+Since the outbreak of the crisis in the Ukraine in 2014, a new and dangerous frost period continues to develop between NATO and Russia.
 It noticeably contains elements of the Cold War.
 Both conventional and nuclear arms control do not seem to fulfil their purpose of building confidence and limiting armament any longer, but are facing an enduring, structural crisis.
 Instead of relying on the regulatory tools of cooperative security, Europe as well as the international community seem to be at the brink of a new conventional and nuclear arms race.
-The termination of the Intermediate-Range Nuclear Forces (INF) Treaty is only the next act of the erosion of the arms control platform, which could end in the collapse of the bipolar nuclear arms control agenda.
+The termination of the Intermediate-Range Nuclear Forces (INF) Treaty was only one act of many with regard to the erosion of the arms control platform, which could end in the collapse of the bipolar nuclear arms control agenda.

 In addition, the Deep Cuts Commission will not only hold meetings in Washington, D.C. and participate in the Carnegie International Nuclear Policy Conference 2019, but also carry out side events both at the 2019 NPT Preparatory Committee and at the 2020 NPT Review Conference, and organize panel discussions in Berlin, Brussels, and Moscow.